 Convert FLAC to MP3 in Mac OS

-If you need to convert FLAC to MP3 in Mac OS X for free, the best way to do this is using a utility called All2MP3.
+If you need to convert FLAC to MP3 in Mac OS X for free, the best way to do so is using a utility called All2MP3*.
+It’s super easy to use with drag & drop conversion tools and total simplicity, just grab the app and follow along with this tutorial and you’ll have converted your FLAC files in no time at all.

-Here are the steps to convert FLAC audio to MP3 format within Mac OS X.
+Here are the steps to convert FLAC audio files to MP3 format within Mac OS X. You’ll be able to set the bitrate and quality of the conversion as necessary.
+Audio Converter is free and very easy to use for mp3 file conversion:

-- Locate the FLAC audio files you want converted
+- Locate the FLAC audio files you want converted, it’s often easiest to put them into a folder within the Finder

-- Download All2MP3, it’s a free utility that will handle the conversion
+- Download AudioConverter, it’s a free utility that will handle the conversion

-- If you wish to adjust quality options, use the sliding bitrate scale.
-The default is set to 320kbps.
+- Adjust quality options as necessary, use the sliding bitrate scale.
+The default is set to 320kbps which is usually sufficient for most users

 What is FLAC anyway?
 Can iTunes play FLAC?